Nordness, Lee, b. 1922 or 4 d. 1995

 Collection size: 117.4 linear feet

-Biographical/Historical Note: Art dealer; New York City.
-Born 1924 Olympia, Washington.
-Died 1995.
-Studied art and journalism.
+Biographical/Historical Note: Lee Nordness (1924-1995) was an art dealer in New York City.
+Nordess was born in Olympia, Wash., in 1924, though the Social Security death index lists 1922 as a birth date; died 1995.
 Primary business was Lee Nordness Galleries, but owned other galleries and art-related businesses.
 Assembled collection of 102 contemporary American paintings for S.C.
 Johnson & Son, Inc. which traveled extensiveley before being donated to the National Collection of Fine Arts (Smithsonian Institution).
 Also involved in American craftsmen through his company Forms and Objects, Inc.

 How to Use this Collection